webgme/constraint-checker/README.md

 [![Build Status](https://travis-ci.org/webgme/webgme.svg?branch=master)](https://travis-ci.org/webgme/webgme)

 # Constraint Checker
 Evaluates constraints (meta-rules) on every commit to a project and integrates with the ProjectRepositoryWidget to display the results.
+The results are stored in mongodb, see below for how to configure mongo-uri etc.

 ![ProjectRepository](img/ProjectRepository.png "View the results for constraint-checking done on server")